Maria Ayerdi-Kaplan, Executive Director

 Edmond Sum, Engineering Manager

-Edmond Sum came to the TJPA from EPC Consultants, Inc., a San Francisco-based program/construction management firm where he practiced as a professional engineer.
+Edmond Sum came to the TJPA in 2006 from EPC Consultants, Inc., a San Francisco-based program/construction management firm where he practiced as a professional engineer.
 Mr. Sum has provided technical expertise on major projects for the City and County of San Francisco (DPW’s Bureau of Construction Management and SF International Airport), Bay Area Rapid Transit and the San Diego County Water Authority, among others.

 Dennis Turchon, Senior Construction Manager